 Sources and research

-If you're interested in reading more the Harris–Benedict equation or basal metabolic rate, we recommend the following research:
+If you're interested in reading more the Mifflin-St Jeor equation or basal metabolic rate, we recommend the following research: